Model Context Protocol: The Open Standard for AI Integrations

 | 3 | PHP | modelcontextprotocol/php-sdk | Web servers, CMS integrations |

-The tier classification reflects the maturity level and maintenance intensity: Tier 1 SDKs receive the fastest updates for new spec versions, Tier 2 follows promptly, and Tier 3 with a slight delay .
+The tier classification reflects maturity and how actively each SDK is maintained: Tier 1 SDKs get the fastest updates for new spec versions, Tier 2 follows soon after, and Tier 3 with a slight delay .

 5.3.
 Which reference servers does the official repository provide?